What is relapsing-remitting multiple sclerosis (RRMS)?

-While RRMS is defined by attacks of inflammation (relapses) in the CNS, progressive forms of MS involve much less of this type of inflammation.
+While RRMS is defined by attacks or relapses of new MS symptoms, progressive forms of MS involve fewer attacks and are characterized by gradual accumulation of disability.

-People with RRMS tend to have more brain lesions — also called plaques or scars — on magnetic resonance imaging (MRI) scans, and these lesions contain more inflammatory cells.
+- People with RRMS tend to develop more new brain lesions — also called “plaques” or “scars” — on magnetic resonance imaging (MRI) scans.

-People with primary-progressive MS (PPMS) tend to have more spinal cord lesions, which contain fewer inflammatory cells.
+- People with primary progressive MS (PPMS) tend to have more spinal cord lesions.

-RRMS is diagnosed earlier than the progressive disease courses:
+RRMS is generally diagnosed earlier than the progressive disease courses.

-Most people with RRMS are diagnosed in their 20s and 30s (although it can occur in childhood or later adulthood), while the onset of PPMS tends to be in ones 40s or 50s.
+- Most people with RRMS are diagnosed in their 20s and 30s (although it can occur in childhood or later adulthood) while PPMS is typically diagnosed during the 40s or 50s.

-The transition to SPMS generally occurs in people who have been living with RRMS for at least 10 years.
+- The transition from RRMS to SPMS generally occurs in people who have been living with RRMS for at least 10 years.